Archive for Uncategorized

 Tis the season to get a deal on holiday cards

 I recently ordered our staff photo holiday cards and this was a new experience for me.
 I have never ordered holiday photo cards, so I needed to do a little research.
 While shopping around online I discovered some very interesting ways to get the best deals.
 I started out by checking into a few suggestions from Melody and Basha and looked at Costco, Zazzle, Vista print, etc. The average price per card on most of these sites was around 50 cents.
 I then decided to check out some of the sites that are specifically known for photos, like Snapfish and Shutterfly.
 They were a little bit less, averaging around 40 cents per card.
 I then came across a website called Pocketyourdollars.com.
 This website linked me to several websites that offered cards ranging from 22 to 50 cents per card.
 I started with the site with the lowest price and that was Yorkphoto.com.
 It wasn’t until I created an account and put the almost completed project in the cart that I ended up finding out 22 cents per card only applied to the first 20 cards.
 After the first 20 cards, it then increased to 41 cent per card.
 I then decided to check out another site peartreegreetings.com.
 Their cards were coming up for around 30 cents per card.
 I went ahead and completed the photo project and put it in my cart and sent it to Melody for a last review.
 The next morning I opened my inbox and I had an email from York Photo with a code for 60% off.
 This brought the price down to 16 cents per card.
-York Photo also offered more variety of template choices.
+York Photo also offered more variety of template choices, and as a bonus, it reminded me of the importance of website designers when choosing a platform for such projects.
+For businesses looking to enhance their online presence, click here for more specialized web design solutions tailored to meet your unique needs.
 Satisfied with the price and project, I went ahead and completed the order.
 Another surprise was that less than eight hours later I received an email saying the holiday cards were already completed and ready to be shipped.
 I discovered that with a little bit of research and tempting companies with the thought of your purchase by posting it in the cart and waiting, they just might send you a better deal.

 Starting a Budget with Mint